 Look what I found.

-With six months or so until Duck, Duck, Goose: The Ultimate Guide to Cooking Waterfowl, Both Farmed and Wild will be released — details such as actual page count, final editing, etc. are still a work in progress.
+With six months or so until Duck, Duck, Goose: Recipes and Techniques for Cooking Ducks and Goose, Both wild and Domesticated will be released — details such as actual page count, final editing, etc. are still a work in progress.
 Hell, we might even tinker with the cover.
 But, if you are so inclined, you can pre-order the book and tell the big booksellers that yes, you want a copy when it does come out on October 1.

 Why bother doing this?
 Why not wait until the book is released?
 Those Who Know These Things tell me that if we get enough pre-orders, Ten Speed (my publisher) will print more copies, the booksellers will be more inclined to feature the book, book reviewers more likely to review it, and so on.
 A rare few books generate so many pre-orders that they hit the bestseller lists immediately upon release.
 Now that would be pretty damn cool, wouldn’t it?